KalebKE/ME7Tuner/README.md

 ### Map Definitions

 You will need to tell ME7Tuner what definition you want to use for *all* fields.
-Pay attention to the units!
+This is necessary because many XDF files have multiple definitions for the same map using different units. ***Pay attention to the units!***

 ME7Tuner makes the following assumptions about units:

 * KRKTE - ms/%
 * MLHFM - kg/h